 "A riveting read." – Sir Run Run Shaw, Founder, Shaw Prize

 Look inside this book

-Click on the following links to view sample pages from Shanghai’s Baghdadi Jews.
+Click on these links to view sample pages from Walking the Tycoons' Rope.
 You will need a pdf reader to view these excerpts.